P00rkavi/-Feed-the-Python/README.md

 #
 🐍Feed the Python
     A classic Snake game replica built in Python using the turtle graphics module.
-This project is part of the 100 Days of Code: The Complete Python Pro Bootcamp by Angela Yu on Udemy.

 🎮 Game Overview
     In ByteChase, control the snake as it chases and eats food to grow longer.
 The challenge increases as the snake grows — avoid colliding with the walls or yourself!